Need financial help with your home repairs or renovations?

 Secondary suites (also known as “granny suites”) are becoming easier for homeowners to build with assistance from all levels of government: federal, provincial, and municipal.

 Building a secondary suite is a great way to help seniors continue to live independently and be self-sufficient.
+Many families all across North America are looking at granny suites as the optimal solution to allowing an elderly parent to continue living independently all while being close to home, safety, and a trusted individual who can look after them.
 Take a look, learn, and decide if this seems like a good option for you or someone in your family.

 What is a Secondary Suite?